tjintranet/CLAYS-POD-Order-Processing-Tool/README.md

 - Steps to reproduce the issue
 - Sample data (if applicable)
 - Expected vs actual behavior
+- Whether issue is with order processing or XML downloads

 ### **Feature Requests**
 The application is designed for extensibility.
 Common enhancement areas: